JetLine vs. TieRod

 Photo: Curtis Smith

 A carriage bolt slides into the tray and is threaded through the rear clamp and secured by hand with a large wing nut.
 We would not want to take this rack on and off frequently, but installation is reasonable and requires only a 4mm hex key that most cyclists carry with them anyway.

-The JetLine does not come with lock cylinders, but they can be purchased from RockyMounts.
+The JetLine doesn't come with lock cylinders, but they can be purchased from RockyMounts.

 The JetLine is almost entirely constructed of metal, the only exception being the rear crossbar clamp and the ratcheting rear wheel strap.
 The quality construction and materials bode well for long-term durability, with very few moving parts limiting the likelihood of mechanical malfunction.
 We had no issues with durability during our testing, and we doubt you will either.

-If you already have round, square, aero or factory crossbars (see the list of compatible vehicles at the end of the review) on your vehicle, or plan to install them, then the JetLine is a great option.
+If you already have round, square, aero or factory crossbars on your vehicle, or plan to install them, then the JetLine is a great option.
 We recommend roof racks for cars with low roof heights to limit excessive overhead lifting.
 It will securely hold any bike with standard 9mm fork dropouts and can carry other axle standards such as 15mm and 20mm through-axles with the addition of adaptors.
 The clamping mechanism eliminates frame contact, keeping your paint and frame in pristine condition.
-Great for road bikes and lighter mountain bikes; you cannot go wrong for $130.
+Great for road bikes and lighter mountain bikes; you cannot go wrong for $140.

 The JetLine is the winner of our Best Buy award and presents an excellent value.
-For $130 you will be hard-pressed to find a better rack for the money.
-The JetLine has all of the features and functionality of the Yakima Forklift but costs $20 less.
+For $140 you'll be hard-pressed to find a better rack for the money.
+The JetLine has all of the features and functionality of the Yakima Forklift but costs $50 less.
 Versatility, ease of use, and excellent construction make the JetLine a great buy for $140.